Social Proof | How To Get More Customer Reviews on Social Media

 This review form from Nordstrom is a solid example.
 It’s one page and kicks off with a star-rating system everyone is familiar with.
 From there it asks for a bare minimum of detail (but leaves plenty of room for excited shoppers to share everything they love) and poses two simple survey questions.
 A customer can be in and out and onto their next purchase in under a minute.

-A little extra incentive never steered anyone away from a comment form.
+A little extra incentive never steered anyone away from a comment form or reviews on social media.
 Notice in the Nordstrom example below, a customer can also enter to win a $1000 gift card for leaving a product review.
 Offering a monthly prize or a coupon with a simple survey can motivate customers to not only share their thoughts but to keep shopping with you.

 - Respond to Your Reviews